 - 75g (2.6 oz) blanched hazelnuts

-How To Make Traybaked Pear & Ginger Tarte Tatin
+How To Make Jamie Oliver Traybaked Pear & Ginger Tarte Tatin

 Recipe Tips

-- Refrigerate: Let the leftover tart cool to room temperature.
-Once cooled, cover and store it in the fridge for up to 3 days.
+- Refrigerate: Cool to room temp, then cover and store in the fridge for up to 3 days.

 Nutrition Facts